 2| Trim Down Your Goals

 How many goals are you chasing?
 Setting too many goals can over-complicate your life.
-Simplify your goals by narrowing them down to just a couple at a time, studies show you’ll have a better chance of success this way.
+Simplify your goals by narrowing them down, studies show you’ll have a better chance of success this way.

 3| Cut some Commitments

 What are you committed to?
 Choose what you commit your time to wisely and look closely at where you give your time.
 Perhaps there are some commitments that you need to let go of for a more minimal week.
 Time is precious and a schedule that’s too busy is keeping you from living more simply.

-Her e-course helps you focus first on your mindset which is what she believes is the starting place before any real lasting change can happen, and then walks you through step by step, room by room to minimalize your space and life.
+Her e-course helps you walk through step by step, room by room to minimalize your space and life.

-Finally, I want to suggest browsing a few wonderful blogs fully dedicated to answering the question what is minimalism?
-If you’re serious about discovering more and starting your journey towards minimalism these blogs have a ton of valuable insight for you.
+Finally, I want to suggest browsing a few wonderful blogs fully dedicated to answering the question of what is minimalism?
+If you’re serious about discovering more and starting your journey towards minimalism check these blogs out!